AdarshLaksh/stock-market-analysis/README.md

-# Stock Market Kafka Real Time Data Engineering Project
+# Real Time Stock Market Data Engineering Project Using Kafka, Zookeeper and Python

 ## Introduction
 This project is all about executing an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.